roboscienceorg/book/source/Planning/index.rst

 initial configuration, start location and pose, to a final configuration, end location and pose or goal.

-.. raw:: latex

-   \centering
-   {\it The basic path planning problem refers determining a path in configuration space such that the robot does not collide with any obstacles and the path is consistent with the vehicle constraints.  }
+The basic path planning problem refers determining a path in configuration space such that the robot does not collide with any obstacles and the path is consistent with the vehicle constraints.

 .. toctree::
    :maxdepth: 2